spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 # esp8266_p1meter

-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker
+Software for the ESP2866 that sends P1 smart meter data to a mqtt broker

 ## about this fork
 This fork (tries) to add support for the `ISKRA AM550` smartmeter (DSMR5.0).
 It is based on the fork by Daniel Jong https://github.com/daniel-jong/esp8266_p1meter.

 3 April 2025: Its working on a breadboard, but I ordered PCB to make a compact version and will create a 3D printable box.
 2 May 2025: After some delay I received the PCB I designed.
 Turned out the bases I used was not entirely accurate, so it was 2 mm wider then the ESP8266.
 I have changed the design of the PCB to match the ESP8266.
+The correct design is in the directory.
+If you want to use a breadboard, use the schematic.pdf

 BE AWARE: I lost 1 ESP8266 because I soldered the PCB directly to the ESP before I had uploaded the software.
 Not sure why, but then upload is no longer working.
 Make sure you use the provided pinheader to make it detachable.
+That will also provide future update possibilities.

 The ![original source](https://github.com/fliphess/esp8266_p1meter) has issues with DSMR5.0 meters who like to send telegrams every 1 second at a high 115200 baud rate.
 This causes the used SoftwareSerial to struggle to keep up and thus only receives corrupted messages.
 This fork switches to using the main Hardware serial port (RX) for communication with the meter.